“A” is for Alston, Joseph (ca. 1778-1816)

-"A" is for Alston, Joseph [ca. 1778-1816].
+“A” is for Alston, Joseph (ca. 1778-1816).
 Governor.
-Although admitted to the bar in 1799, Alston devoted his career to the management of his extensive rice plantations in All Saints Parish.
-In 1801 he wed Theodosia Burr, daughter of Vice President Aaron Burr.
-Alston was a member of the South Carolina House of Representatives and was its Speaker, 1805-1809.
-His support of upcountry demands for reapportioning the legislature led to the Great Compromise of 1808 and a constitutional amendment apportioning the House based upon population and taxable wealth.
-In 1812 he was elected governor by a narrow margin after a bitter campaign.
-His administration was one of the most discordant in the state’s history.
-Ironically, like another prominent 19th century political figure [James Chesnut]—Joseph Alston is primarily remembered as the husband of a legendary wife.
+A native of Georgetown District, Alston studied for the law and was admitted to the bar, but rarely practiced.
+Rather, he devoted his career to the management of his extensive rice plantations in All Saints Parish.
+In 1801 he married Theodosia Burr, daughter of Vice President Aaron Burr.
+Although unambitious, he entered politics at the urging of his father-in-law.
+He was a member of the S.C.
+House of Representatives (1802-1812) and served as Speaker from 1805-1809.
+Alston’s support of upcountry demands for reapportionment of the legislature led to the adoption of the constitutional amendment of 1808.
+In 1812 he was narrowly elected governor.
+Joseph Alston’s administration was one of the most discordant in the history of the state because of several impolitic actions he took.